zhaoak/goblin-bartender/README.md

 ## Events
 - Click goblin:
+    - if goblin already at 0 DP:
+        - remove goblin from list
+        - make note of removal in event log
     - reduce DP of goblin by Bartending Power stat
     - (goblin DP / 4) chance of player taking (goblin DP) Energy damage
     - describe what happens in event log